 The once-only principle is part of an EU strategy designed to make our lives easier.
 The TOOP (The Once-Only Principle) project was presented at the BRZ on 2nd of November.
 International and national experts came together to discuss challenges and best-practice examples from ongoing pilot projects.

 We all know what a chore it is to submit the same information again and again to different authorities, carrying documents, certificates and paper confirmations from one public office to the next.
-The once-only principle is intended to put an end to all that.
-The aim is that in future private individuals and businesses will have to submit standardized information to administrative authorities once only, as the authorities will subsequently exchange the data among themselves.
+The once-only principle is intended to put an end to this.
+The aim is that in the future private individuals and businesses will have to submit standardized information to administrative authorities once only, as the authorities will subsequently exchange the data among themselves.
 Roland Ledinger, Head of the ICT Strategy Department at the Federal Chancellery, has welcomed this initiative as "an important element of our efforts to offer e-services based on entirely new process concepts".

 21 countries participate in this project